-Vitamins are a buzzword in the health world, however there are so many different letters to keep track of, it can be hard to remember what vitamins have what health benefits.
+Vitamins are a buzzword in the health world, however there are so many different types of vitamins it can be hard to know which ones you need for what function of the body.
 That’s why we’ve created an easy guide for you!
-Here are some of the most vital vitamins, with an explanation of what they are and why they are good for us!
+Here are some of the most essential vitamins to get into your vegan diet and why they are good for us!

-Vitamin K can be found in nutritious green vegetables like brussels sprouts, broccoli and cabbage.
-It’s important that our bodies get Vitamin K because it helps with blood cutting, which in turn helps wounds to heal (1c).
+4. Vitamin K – Found in nutritious green vegetables like brussels sprouts, broccoli and cabbage.
+It’s important that our bodies get Vitamin K because it helps wounds to heal.
 This healing property can also help with the likes of bruising, stretch marks, scars and other skin conditions.
 Studies have also found that Vitamin K can be good for bone health by having a protective role.
 For example, some bone fractures have been linked to a Vitamin K deficiency.